wimbarelds/TimeCircles/README.md

     bower install timecircles --save

-And then, in your html files, include the following in your \<head\> section :
+And then, in your html files, include the following in your `<head>` section :

     <script type="text/javascript" src="bower_components dir\jquery\dist\jquery.min.js""></script>
     <script type="text/javascript" src="bower_components dir\timecircles\inc\TimeCircles.js"></script>
     <link href="bower_components dir\timecircles\inc\TimeCircles.css" rel="stylesheet">

-Replace 'bower_components dir' with the relative path to the bower install directory configured in your project's bower.json file (bower_components at the root of your site by default).
+Replace `bower_components dir` with the relative path to the bower install directory configured in your project's bower.json file (bower_components at the root of your site by default).

 ### After including the files in your HTML markup